 - Follow your instincts.
 Don't use them if you have doubts

 - Ask friends, family and colleagues if they can recommend any babysitters or agencies that they regularly use

 - Will the sitter be prepared to act in the case of an emergency (first aid and infant CPR)?

 "The Family Information Service (FIS) have not vetted any agency and inclusion on this website does not constitute a recommendation.
 Babysitters are not registered with Ofsted; however, they can be registered on the voluntary Ofsted Childcare Register if they meet the requirements.
 More information is available at www.ofsted.gov.uk Parents must take care to check credentials.

-Please note that the Royal Borough of Kensington and Chelsea takes no responsibility for content of external websites”.
+Please note that the City of Westminster Council takes no responsibility for content of external websites”.

 Some clubs are open before and after school and all day during school holidays.
 They offer a quiet space for catching up with homework as well as plenty of fun activities for children.
 Clubs tend to be for primary school children, but some do offer care for children up to the age of 14 (and up to 16 for children with special educational needs).
 Most breakfast, after school and holiday play schemes are linked to local schools.

 Schools now offer a variety of activities on top of the normal school day such as music, art, sport or additional study support.